Autism Friendly Museums

 All of these events are completely free and suitable for families with children under the age of 15, but registration is necessary.
 Booking opens about one month before the event.

-CLICK HERE to book onto an Early Birds session at the Science Museum.
+CLICK HERE to find out more and to find out how to book onto the next Early Birds session at the Science Museum on:

 Tower Bridge Experience: Tower Bridge will be opening its doors early for children with autism and other needs, as well as their siblings, families and carers.
 Families will be able to explore the Exhibition and Engine Rooms in a calm, relaxed atmosphere and also take part in a family craft activity if they wish.
 Also available will be our family trail, which visitors can complete at their own pace.
 Download our visual story to help prepare for your visit.